ST10403514/Cashify_BudgetTracker/README.md

 ### Home Page
 1. Displays a list of all expenses (`rvExpenses`) with details:
-   - Category, amount (green for income, red for expense), date, description, time range, photo (if added).
+   - Category, amount (green for income, red for expense, with currency symbol), date, description, time range, photo (if added).
 2. Click an expense’s photo (`ivPhoto`) to view it full-size in `PhotoViewActivity` (click **Back** to return).
 3. Click **Add Expense** to open the **Add Expense Page**.
 4. Use the bottom navigation bar to switch pages:
    - **Home** (current).
    - **Categories** (Categories Page).
    - **Goals** (Goals Page).
+   - **Reports** (Graph Page).
+   - **Reminders** (Reminders Page).

 ### Add Expense Page
 1. Enter details:
    - **Description**: Optional note (e.g., "Lunch at Cafe").
    - **Category**: Select or enter a category (e.g., "Food").
-   - **Amount**: Numeric value (e.g., 100.50).
+   - **Amount**: Numeric value (e.g., 100.50, converted to selected currency).
    - **Type**: Choose "income" or "expense".
    - **Date**: Select a date (format: dd/MM/yyyy, e.g., 15/05/2025).
    - **Start/End Time**: Specify time range (e.g., 12:00–13:00).
    - **Photo**: Optionally attach an image (e.g., receipt) via gallery or camera.
 2. Click **Save** to add the expense and return to the **Home Page**.
-3. The expense appears in the list and contributes to category/goal totals (if in the goal’s month).
+3. The expense syncs to Firestore and appears in the list, contributing to category/goal totals.

 ### Categories Page
-1. View a list of categories and total spending for a selected period (e.g., May 2025).
+1. View a list of categories and total spending (in selected currency) for a selected period (e.g., May 2025).
+2. Click a category to view expenses/income (`CategoryExpensesActivity`).
-2. Click **Add Category** to create a new category.
+3. Click **Add Category** to create a new category.
-3. Select a period to filter spending (e.g., month, year).
+4. Select a period to filter spending (e.g., month, year).
-4. Navigate to other pages via the bottom nav bar.
+5. Navigate to other pages via the bottom nav bar.

 ### Goals Page
 1. Displays a list of goals (`rvGoals`) with:
-   - Category, month (MM/yyyy), created date, description, type, min/max goals, photo, spent amount, progress bar, status.
+   - Category, month (MM/yyyy), created date, description, type, min/max goals (in selected currency), photo, spent amount, progress bar, status.
 2. Click **Add Goal** to open the **Add Goal Page**.
 3. Verify expenses contribute to goals:
-   - Example: Goal for "Entertainment" (month: 05/2025, min: R1000, max: R2500).
+   - Example: Goal for "Entertainment" (month: 05/2025, min: $100, max: $250).
-   - Expense: R550 on 15/05/2025 → Shows "Spent: R550.00", 22% progress, "Below Goal".
+   - Expense: $55 on 15/05/2025 → Shows "Spent: $55.00", 22% progress, "Below Goal".
 4. Navigate via the bottom nav bar.

 ### Add Goal Page